aatxe/irc/README.md

   "options": {
     "key": "value",
-    "note": "anything you want can be in here!", "and": "you can use it to build your own additional configuration options.", }
+    "note": "anything you want can be in here!", "and": "you can use it to build your own additional configuration options."
+  }
 }